How-to

 3. Create an EKS cluster

-We recommend deploying your production applications on AWS, as it gives you full ownership of your cloud infrastructure and applications.
+Deploying on AWS gives full ownership of your cloud infrastructure and apps.

 4. Deploying the ReactJS app to Kubernetes